Olivertrain1221/rocky-racers/README.md

 Upon testing the site I took a two stage approach.
 The first stage was continuous testing as the site was being developed by myself and purposely trying to “break” the game.
 This was especially important to do during development of the JavaScript to ensure that the different functions and variables etc all did the correct thing at the correct time the most important one to link in was the users selection and the ai selection in time with the traffic lights sequence.
 During styling the site I would check the visual appearence within the developer tools to preview the changes before they were committed to ensure that the style was friendly and worked.
 On the second stage of my testing, I utilised online programs to check various things from actual lines of code to ensure it is written correctly and also used various contast checkers to ensure that accessibility for ALL users was correct.
 I then proceeded to run through the testers and noted any errors or changes that were required.
 Any errors were corrected and then the tests repeated to ensure that they work.
-Please follow a link to my testing.md file where it has a more extensive breakdown [here](testing.md).

 # Testing Overview